cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 In each stateroot, which contractReceiptStateRoot, we will setup wormhole for some future var request.
 Wormhole prevents the future user screening the whole blockchain.
 The wormholes are:
 ```
 TsenderNounce, power
-TsenderNounceRoot, the entry for the transaction
+TsenderNounceStateRoot, the entry for the transaction
 TsenderBalance

-FileRootCommandNounce
-FileRootCommandNounceContractReceiptStateRoot
+FileAMTRootCommandNounce
+FileAMTRootCommandNounceContractReceiptStateRoot

 * generate contractAMTRoot = AMT_add(X);
 * generate contractNumber= AMT_get_count(SafetyContractReceiptStateRoot/contractAMTRoot number) +1
+* generate contractAMTRootWitness, hamp_add( contractAMTrootWitness, {all the ipfs address in the contract} ); // for seeking ipfs peers for find contract.

 ChainRelayNounce  - amt trie ???
 ChainRelayNounceRoot